Missing-Salmon-Alliance/lsf-data/README.md

 # lsf-data
-Data sources pipelines for the LSF project
+Data sources and pipelines for the LSF project